timothycrosley/blog/content/project_4_examples.md

 I wanted to enable eXample's core API functions to be callable from multiple scopes (function, module, global).
 This seemed like an excellent opportunity to utilize [singleddispatch](https://www.python.org/dev/peps/pep-0443/) for the first time.
 Overall, it was intuitive and seemed like an excellent way to provide structure around what would otherwise be done in a series of if-else statements.
-I did get tripped up, by the fact that it doesn't allow that single argument to be optional.
+I did get tripped up by the fact that it doesn't allow that single argument to be optional.
 But, after reflecting, I felt the decorator's limitations were helping to guide me into a better more consistent
 API design.

 # Thanks For Reading

 Thanks for taking the time to read about this new project!
-What do you think of portray?
+What do you think of eXamples?
 Any projects you would like to see in the future?
 Any projects I should try out?

 ~Timothy Crosley